 The OECD has long played a pivotal role in developing policies for the protection of personal data.
 The 1980 OECD Privacy Guidelines were the first internationally-agreed privacy principles.
 Updated in 2013, they remain an essential benchmark, including for the OECD's internal rules and practices.
 This page describes those rules and practices, which apply as well to the entities and bodies within the OECD framework such as the International Energy Agency (IEA), OECD Nuclear Energy Agency (NEA), International Transport Forum (ITF).

-Other types of processing include data needed to facilitate participation by delegates and other members of the OECD community in meetings and events, and to access and comment on documents.
-Personal data may also be processed as part of the evidence gathering process to support OECD policy making, for example, through surveys of individuals.
+Other types of processing include data needed to facilitate participation in meetings and events, and to access and comment on documents.
+Personal data may also be processed as part of the evidence gathering process to support policy making, for example, through surveys of individuals.
 Such data uses may be the subject of separate data protection notices as appropriate.